New Fairfield High School: History

 The school was constructed with open classrooms in most areas that were retrofitted with walls in later years, including significant alterations completed in the 1990s as part of the construction of the New Fairfield Middle School addition.
 There were also significant upgrades and expansion of science lab facilities in 2010, and the culinary arts facilities in 2018.

 Construction of new building

-In October, 2019, the town of New Fairfield passed a referendum to construct a new building to house New Fairfield High School, as well as a new addition to Meeting House Hill School, which will house the grades currently located at Consolidated Elementary School.
+In October 2019, the town of New Fairfield passed a referendum to construct a new building to house New Fairfield High School, as well as a new addition to Meeting House Hill School, which will house the grades currently located at Consolidated Elementary School.
 The new school will be located on the same campus as the original building, which will be torn down upon completion of construction, except for the gymnasium, pool, and cafeteria, which will be repurposed for community use.
 Architectural firm JCJ Architecture, of Hartford, Connecticut, was selected by the town's Permanent Building Committee to design the new schools.

-The new facility is expected to open in Fall of 2023, just in time to see the graduation of the senior class of 2024.
+The new building opened before the 2023–2024 academic year at a cost of $84 million.
+It is 146,000 sqft.